apascualgarcia/ReplayEcology/README.md

 ### Input data

-* Sequences associated with this study are deposited at NCBI under BioProject accession number PRJNA989519.
+* Sequences associated with this study are deposited at NCBI under **BioProject accession number PRJNA989519**.
 This project contains the 16S rRNA amplicon sequencing data associated with each of the communities at day 0
-(SUB13586664), as well as at day 7 for the four replicate growth experiments (SUB13586665-8).
-Additionally, the project contains samples associated with other projects and/or run on the same sequencing runs (SUB13586669-SUB13586671), which should also be downloaded and run through the DADA2 pipeline with the sequences related to this study, if one desires to reproduce this analysis exactly.
+**(SUB13586664)**, as well as at day 7 for the four replicate growth experiments **(SUB13586665-8)**.
+Additionally, the project contains samples associated with other projects and/or run on the same sequencing runs **(SUB13586669-SUB13586671)**, which should also be downloaded and run through the DADA2 pipeline with the sequences related to this study, if one desires to reproduce this analysis exactly.

 * Users interested in reproducing the whole pipeline should download all the FASTQ files deposited at NCBI to their respective folders in `3_filtered`